 This short time peak performances are essential to penetrate through hard layers of soil.

 When the vibroflot is entering a hard layer, the electric motor draws more current but the RPM [1/min] stay essentially the same.

 This means the eccentric force, which is proportional to the square of the RPM, also stays the same.

 Hydraulic motors reduce their RPM when strained under load.
 As the force from the eccentric goes down in the square with RPM,

-Vibroflots powered by hydraulic motors quickly loose strength when the machine is constrained in the soil, leading to the machine getting stuck
+Vibroflots powered by hydraulic motors are quickly loosing strength when the machine is constrained in the soil, leading to the machine getting stuck

 4) Fuel consumption

 Vibroflot units are often requiring power supply lines of over 60 meters.
-The energy loss in hydraulic lines is much larger than that of electric cables.
+The energy loss in hydraulic lines is much larger than in electric cables.

 Furthermore, the energy efficiency of diesel-electric power generation is much higher than for diesel-hydraulic power generation.

 20 years ago frequency converters for electric motors were very expensive and hence a variable speed drive was easier to accomplish with